lab1092/blender-manual_ja/manual/rigging/armatures/editing/templating.rst

    These control how the new bones are named.
 By default, they just take the same names as the originals from the template - except for the final number, increased as needed.
-However, if the template bones have ``&s`` somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the :guilabel:`S` text field ("S" for "side").
-Similarly, a ``&n`` placeholder will be replaced by the :guilabel:`N` field content ("N" for "number").
-If you enable the small "auto" button, the :guilabel:`N` field content is auto-generated, producing a number starting from nothing, and increased each time you press the :guilabel:`Convert` button, and the ``&s`` placeholder is replaced by the side of the bone (relative to the local X axis:
+However, if the template bones have ``&s`` somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the *S* text field ("S" for "side").
+Similarly, a ``&n`` placeholder will be replaced by the *N* field content ("N" for "number").
+If you enable the small "auto" button, the *N* field content is auto-generated, producing a number starting from nothing, and increased each time you press the *Convert* button, and the ``&s`` placeholder is replaced by the side of the bone (relative to the local X axis:
    ``r`` for negative X values, ``l`` for positive ones).